James Houlihan: Cook County Assessor

-In March 1997, Thomas Hynes resigned from office after serving for 18 years as Cook County assessor.
-Houlihan was appointed by the Cook County Board of Commissioners to fill the office.
-Houlihan's appointment was championed by Hynes himself.
-Houlihan would be reelected in 1998, 2002, and 2006.
-He opted not run for reelection in 2010.
+In March 1997, Thomas Hynes resigned after 18 years as Cook County assessor.
+The Cook County Board of Commissioners appointed Houlihan to fill the vacancy, with Hynes supporting the appointment.
+Houlihan was later elected in 1998 and reelected in 2002 and 2006.
+He did not seek reelection in 2010.

-At the time he took office, residential properties were undervalued.
-Rather than remedying this, which would have led to higher taxes for many, and would be unpopular, he kept the rates artificially low, and even began to lower the rates for commercial and industrial properties.
-Houlihan so skewed residential values to artificially low values, that it uncalibrated the county's property tax system so severely that it may have been in violation of the Constitution of Illinois.
+At the time Houlihan took office, residential properties in Cook County were undervalued.
+Rather than correcting the assessments, a step that would have increased taxes for many homeowners and risked political opposition, his office kept residential assessments artificially low and also began reducing rates for commercial and industrial properties.
+According to a later investigation by the Chicago Tribune, the resulting distortion of residential values left the county's property tax system severely miscalibrated and may have conflicted with the Constitution of Illinois.

-Houlihan, over his tenure, defied legal requirements and operated outside of professional standards.
+During his tenure, Houlihan's office was reported to have disregarded legal requirements and operated outside professional assessment standards.

-During his tenure as assessor, Houlihan held a rivalry with Cook County Board of Review member Joseph Berrios.
-In 2006, behind-the-scenes, Houlihan gave his support to Brendan Houlihan (of no relation) in his effort to unseat Maureen Murphy in the Cook County Board of Review 1st district, which was successful.
-Murphy had been an ally on the board of Joseph Berrios.
+Houlihan also had a political rivalry with Cook County Board of Review member Joseph Berrios.
+In 2006, he privately supported Brendan Houlihan, who was not related to him, in a successful challenge to Maureen Murphy for the 1st district seat on the Cook County Board of Review.
+Murphy had been an ally of Berrios on the board.

-In 2007, Houlihan spoke out against Michael Madigan's plan to cap property tax assessments, arguing that, compared to the stalled legislation supported by Houlihan, Madigan's legislation would save Chicago Loop skyscraper owners who were represented by Madigan's own law firm hundreds of thousands of dollars than they would owe under Houlihan's plan.
+In 2007, Houlihan criticized Michael Madigan's proposal to cap property tax assessments.
+He argued that, compared with stalled legislation he supported, Madigan's bill would save owners of Chicago Loop skyscrapers represented by Madigan's law firm hundreds of thousands of dollars in taxes.

-In 2010, he accused Joseph Berrios and Michael Madigan of hiding information from taxpayers that could affect the November general election.
+In 2010, Houlihan accused Joseph Berrios and Michael Madigan of withholding information from taxpayers that could affect the November general election.

-In 2010, Houlihan said that he was considering running for mayor of Chicago in 2011.
-He ultimately did not run.
+That same year, Houlihan said he was considering a campaign for mayor of Chicago in the 2011 Chicago mayoral election.
+He ultimately did not enter the race.

 Later career

-After leaving office, Houlihan went on to become a state lobbyist.
+After leaving office, Houlihan became a state lobbyist.

-Houlihan served on the Commission on Chicago Landmarks.
+He also served on the Commission on Chicago Landmarks.
 His tenure on the commission ended in 2019.